nmpowell/carbon-intensity-forecast-tracking/README.md

 ### 24 hours

+This boxplot shows the range of all published forecast values for each 30-minute time window, defined by its "from" datetime in the API.

 ![Published CI values](./charts/national_ci_boxplot.png)

-The above boxplot shows the range of all published forecast values for each 30-minute time window, defined by its "from" datetime in the API.
+The plot below shows forecast percentage error (compared with "actual" values, i.e. $100\times(forecast-actual)/actual$) for the same times.

 ![Published CI values](./charts/national_ci_error_boxplot.png)

-The above plot shows forecast percentage error (compared with "actual" values, i.e. $100\times(forecast-actual)/actual$) for the same times.

 ### 7-day summary